 To be able to delineate business and personal transactions, there are a few steps you need to take before you head to the bank:

 2. Determine how to pay yourself.
-It’s not as simple as just depositing the funds you receive from customers into your personal bank accounts; you need to set up a calculated system.
+It’s not as simple as just depositing the funds you receive from customers into your personal bank accounts; you need to set up a system you can stick to.

 4. Apply for a business credit card.
-Even if you don’t use it, this will give you credit history that you can lean on in later stages of your business.
+This will give you credit history that you can lean on in later stages of your business.

-5. Sign up for an accounting software and link your financial accounts.
-Track income and expenses for your business here.
+5. Sign up for accounting software and link your financial accounts.
+You can track income and expenses for your business there.

 What about shared expenses?